MFR6340/theenglishextension.org/young-world-2/unit-2: A Town Like Mine.md

 <img src="https://i.imgur.com/7hoyUhH.png" width="25%" />

-Like, Carrie's War, children in world summary here.( no Lexile level available)
+Like, Carrie's War, children in world war II are forced to leave the city of London and evacuated to the country.
+Three siblin summary here.( no Lexile level available)

 <a href="https://www.bookdepository.com/When-Siren-Wailed-Noel-Streatfeild/9781510109902?ref=grid-view&qid=1673535364933&sr=1-2
 " rel="nofollow"> Buy on BookDepository</a>